 What did Philippians 4:13 mean according to Peale?
 “You can, if you think you can.”
 Paul promised you can only through Christ’s strength, not your mental visualization.

 Paul did not say, “I can if I think I can.”
 Paul affirmed, “I can do all things through Christ who strengthens me.”
-D. A. Carson wrote that “all things” cannot be completely unqualified (e.g., jump over the moon, integrate complex mathematical equations in my head, turn sand into gold).”[16]
+D. A. Carson wrote that “all things” cannot be completely unqualified (e.g., jump over the moon, integrate complex mathematical equations in my head, turn sand into gold) [or receive Flip Heads].”[17]

 Here is where word order is important

-Paul actually started verse 13 with “All things, I can do, through Christ who strengthens me.”
-Paul puts “All things” in the emphatic position because he is referring to the “all things” or all kinds of difficult circumstances in which he learned to be content in 4:11, 12.
+Paul started verse 13 with “All things, I can do, through Christ who strengthens me.”
+Paul puts “All things” in the emphatic position because he is referring to the “all things” or all kinds of difficult circumstances in which he learned to be content in 4:11, 12: “In all things I am instructed both to be full and to be hungry, both to abound and to suffer need.”
 That is the context.
 The promise is that Christ will give us the strength to be content in the most trying trials.
-John MacArthur contended this only refers to the physical and not the spiritual.[17]
+John MacArthur contended this only refers to the physical and not the spiritual.[18]
 Charles John Ellicott, however, expanded the application of the strength of Christ for believers when he wrote: “Properly, I have strength in all things, rather (according to the context) to bear than to do.
-But the universal extension to the maxim beyond the immediate occasion and context is not inadmissible.”[18]
+But the universal extension to the maxim beyond the immediate occasion and context is not inadmissible.”[19]
+Word order emphasizes the “all things” of difficult circumstances whether physical (Paul was in prison), material (Paul was experiencing hunger), or spiritual (Paul had to learn to be content).
+Paul learned the strength of Christ enables believers to bear up under all these heavy loads.
+Philippians 4:13 is not a verse for manifesting or positively thinking anything into existence.
+Philippians 4:13 is a promise to cling to when undergoing weighty trials.
+Christ will give you strong spiritual shoulders to bear the heavy load.

 The historical/grammatical method of interpretation is the most consistent method that honors authorial intent and the plain sense of language.